ssahussai/War-the-card-game/FEEDBACK.md

 ## Other Conventions and Best Practices

 You did a really good job with this game, Salma.
-As far as the code is concerned, you followed a ton of really good best practices we taught in the first couple weeks in the program.
-As a final note, the biggest takeaway to improve upon would be the usage of more smaller functions is typically preferred over fewer larger functions.
+As far as the code is concerned, you followed a ton of really good best practices we taught in the first couple of weeks in the program.
+As a final note, the biggest takeaway to improve upon would be the usage of smaller functions, which is typically preferred over fewer larger functions.